oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

-        allow any-user to manage ai-service-speech-family in tenancy allow any-user to manage object-family in tenancy allow any-user to read tag-namespaces in tenancy
+        allow any-user to manage ai-service-speech-family in tenancy allow any-user to manage object-family in tenancy allow any-user to read tag-namespaces in tenancy allow any-user to use ons-family in tenancy allow any-user to manage cloudevents-rules in tenancy allow any-user to use virtual-network-family in tenancy allow any-user to manage function-family in tenancy
         </copy>
         ```
         ![create policy information window](./images/any-user-policy.png " ")